 20.5.1 The default mechanism

-The default mechanism is evoked at the end of each alt statement, if due to the actual snapshot none of the specified alternatives could be executed.
+The default mechanism is evoked at the end of each alt statement not annotated with the @nodefault modifier, if due to the actual snapshot none of the specified alternatives could be executed.
 An evoked default mechanism invokes the first altstep in the list of defaults, i.e. the last activated default, and waits for the result of its termination.
 The termination can be successful or unsuccessful.
 Unsuccessful means that none of the top alternatives of the altstep (see clause 16.1.5) defining the default behaviour could be selected, successful means that one of the top alternatives of the default has been selected and executed.

 NOTE 1: An interleave statement is semantically equivalent to a nested set of alt statements and the default mechanism also applies to each of these alt statements.
 This means, the default mechanism also applies to interleave statements.
 Furthermore, the restrictions imposed on interleave statements in clause 20.4 do not apply to altsteps that are activated as default behaviour for interleave statements.